joncheng-dev/EluneApi.Solution/README.md

 #### Check for Port Conflicts

 _In this app's `Properties/launchSettings.json` file, check to see that the `applicationUrl` key is set to a different set of ports than your client app — if using one to query the API endpoints.
-In the ParksApi app, we have ports set to 5001 and 5000 as shown in the `launchSettings.json` snippet below._
+In the EluneApi app, we have ports set to 5001 and 5000 as shown in the `launchSettings.json` snippet below._

 ```json
 "EluneApi": {